-Dear Valued Investors,
+Dear Investor,

-I am pleased to present the Integrated Annual Report and the Financial Statements for the financial year ended 31 December 2023 (FY 2023).
+We are pleased to present the Annual Report of the Senfin Shariah Balanced Fund for the year ending 31st December 2023 (FY 2023).

 FY 2023 marks the recovery for Colombo Stock Exchange's (CSE) indices, recording a significant recovery for both All Share Price Index (ASPI) and S&P SL20 Index, resulting in increases of 25.5% and 16.4% respectively.
 The fund's benchmark All Share Total Return Index (ASTRI) also increased by 28.2%.
 During 1Q2023, indices displayed a positive momentum due to the expectation of the IMF Board Level Agreement.
 However, following the confirmation of the Board Level Agreement, the uncertainty over the possible Domestic Debt Optimization (DDO) took a toll on the indices.
 Subsequently, DDO was announced with mainly impacting CBSL G-Sec holdings and Superannuation Funds.
 Since the severity of DDO was much lesser than anticipated, especially with no major impact to the banking system, it resulted in a significant upward momentum in the equity market.
 In addition, the overall sentiment on equity largely improved on the back of the decline in market interest rates which is likely to direct fund inflows to equity from fixed income, seeking better returns.
-Furthermore, notable improvement in macro-economic variables during the course of 2023 too assisted the upward momentum in equites.
+Furthermore, notable improvement in macro-economic variables during 2023 too assisted the upward momentum in equites.
 However, during the last few months of FY2023, indices displayed some negativity mainly due to profit taking, delayed approval of IMF 2nd tranche and tax hikes introduced.

-Market capitalization of CSE increased 10.4% YoY from LKR 3,847.2 Bn to LKR 4,248.9 Bn.
-It's worth to note that this increase accounted for the delisting of Nestle Lanka PLC.
+Market capitalization of CSE increased 10.4% YoY from LKR 3,847.2 Bn to LKR 4,248.9 Bn by December 2023.
+It is worth to note that this increase accounted for the delisting of Nestle Lanka PLC.
 The Price Earnings Ratio (PER) at the year-end recorded at 11.1x when compared to the heavily discounted PER of 5.0x at the end of 2022.
 This was mainly due to both the price appreciation of listed counters as well as decline in earnings.